ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 And then it's about all those lifecycle pieces in the OSF.
 Getting to a consistency with these cool features, so that they're not just in one part of OSF but in all the tools in the platform.

-{{< figure src="/img/blog/osf/osf-research-lifecycle.png" class="blog-figure" alt="OSF research lifecycle circular graphic showing ten steps in the research lifecycle from Search and Discover to Publish Report" >}}
+{{< figure src="/img/blog/osf/osf-research-lifecycle.png" class="blog-figure" alt="OSF research lifecycle circular graphic showing ten steps in the research lifecycle from Search and Discover to Publish Report" caption="Graphic provided by the Center for Open Science">}}

 We're still catching up with updating some parts of the OSF to take advantage all this cool stuff.
 But that really is the goal, is to be able to demonstrate the things that we articulate as very valuable.
 We want to take part in those practices not just because they benefit our tech, although we thoroughly believe that they do, but because we want to lead by example.
 It's part of our theory of change to help not just the early adopters, but everyone -- to make it easier for researchers to find the change they need, to see that these things are possible.